Department of Management, Marketing, and Information Systems

 Christopher M Cassidy, PHD, Associate Professor of Management, Department of Mgmt, Mktg, & Info Systems, PHD, Texas A&M University; MBA, Gonzaga University; BS, U.S.Air Force Academy

-Gregory L. Dickens, MBA, Lecturer of Management, Department of Mgmt, Mktg, & Info Systems, MBA, Sam Houston State University; BBA, Sam Houston State University
+Gregory L. Dickens, MBA, Senior Lecturer of Management, Department of Mgmt, Mktg, & Info Systems, MBA, Sam Houston State University; BBA, Sam Houston State University

 William A Ellegood, PHD, Associate Professor of Management, Department of Mgmt, Mktg, & Info Systems, PHD, Univ of Missouri-St Louis; MBA, Ball State University; BS, Kettering University